MIT

 2.961 Management for Engineers *

 Provides an overview of management issues for graduate engineers.
-Topics approached in terms of career options as engineering practitioner, manager, and entrepreneur.
+Topics approached in terms of career options as an engineering practitioner, manager, and entrepreneur.
 Specific topics include semantics, finance, starting a company, and people management.
-Through selected readings from texts and cases, focus is on the development of individual skills and management tools.
-Requires student participation and discussion, term paper.
+Through selected readings from texts and cases, the focus is on the development of individual skills and management tools.
+Requires student participation and discussion, a term paper.

-* For the blended degree program, Fall classes are replaced by redeemed credit from the MicroMasters Principles of Manufacturing credential.
+For the blended degree program, Fall classes are replaced by redeemed credit from the MicroMasters Principles of Manufacturing credential.
 Students pursuing the blended degree begin on-campus classes in the spring semester.
 See https://micromasters.mit.edu/pom/ for more information.

 January Term (IAP)

-In addition, in January, students begin their Group Projects in Industry.
+Additionally, in January, students begin their Group Projects in Industry.
 They may also participate in other activities during this Independent Activities Period.

 Spring Term

-During the spring term students take three courses and a seminar (a total of 42 units), and work on their Group Projects (9 Units).
+During the spring term, students take three courses and a seminar (a total of 42 units), and work on their Group Projects (9 Units).

-IDS.735J Supply Chain PlanningIDS.736[J] Manufacturing System and Supply Chain Design*
+IDS.735J Supply Chain Planning & IDS.736[J] Manufacturing System and Supply Chain Design*

-One Design course from 2.739, 2.744 or after consulting with MEng advisor, additional mechanical engineering elective if 2.76 or other Design course was completed in the Fall as an overload.
+One Design course from 2.7392.744 or after consulting with MEng advisor, additional mechanical engineering elective if 2.76 or other Design course was completed in the Fall as an overload.

 2.739J Product Design and Development